ewmdev/ewmdevbook_4.4.4_1G2c/README.md

-# ewmdevbook_444
+# Enhancement 1G2c: Showing Custom Data in the Form View of the ODO Item
-Custom Development: Showing Custom Data in the Form View of the ODO Item
+Enhancing the form view of the EWM delivery to display custom field information.